-Continua from other mining operations were also noted.
+Continuum from another mining operation and breeze in foliage were also noted.

 6 SUMMARY

 Global Acoustics was engaged by WC to conduct a monthly noise survey of operations at WCM and WCRS.
 The purpose of the survey is to quantify and describe the existing acoustic environment and compare results with relevant limits.